Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 How would you describe your relationship with Prince Mohammed?

-They got stronger.
-This strikes many, even my own people.
+They have become stronger.
+This affects many, even my own people.

 Have you forgiven him?